unix/next-password/README.md

-## Disclaimers
+# NextPassword

+> **Disclaimers**

-- This project is licensed under the [BSL](./BSL.txt): **You CANNOT use this licensed work for any commercial purposes.
-(ONLY Personal & Non-Commercial)**.
+> This project is licensed under the [BSL](./BSL.txt): **You cannot use this licensed work for any commercial purposes. (only personal & non-commercial)**.

-- For commercial purposes, use the [password protection service](https://vercel.com/docs/concepts/projects/overview#password-protection) provided by the Vercel platform.
+> For commercial purposes, use the [password protection service](https://vercel.com/docs/concepts/projects/overview#password-protection) provided by the Vercel platform.

-- This is a community open source project, NOT associated with Vercel.
+> This is a community open source project, NOT associated with Vercel.

-- Password protection is not an authentication system, only available for sharing pages with friends.
+> Password protection is not an authentication system, only available for sharing pages with friends.
 So if you need to secure your data, use [Auth0](https://auth0.com/).

 ## Guide